 VISSIM6 modeling of Portland Streetcar travel times along N/NE Broadway and N/NE Weidler Street between NE Grand Avenue and the east side of the Broadway Bridge were updated for the No-Build and Revised Build Alternative.
-The results of the streetcar performance modeling are shown in Table 3 below, which compares the streetcar travel times of the future (2045) Revised Build Alternative and No-Build Alternative.
-The Revised Build Alternative would include a third westbound lane on NE Broadway between NE Victoria Avenue and N Williams Avenue to accommodate traffic connecting to the northbound onramp at N Williams Avenue.
-Westbound streetcar travel times would be shorter during AM and PM peak hours under the Revised Build Alternative compared to the No-Build Alternative due to the addition of a third westbound lane.
-Under the Revised Build Alternative, eastbound Streetcar travel times in the AM and PM peak hours would be longer compared to those in the No-Build Alternative with travel time increases ranging from 20 to 46 seconds.
+To assess impacts due to the changes in local street circulation, Vissim streetcar travel time results were obtained for each design option, the 2-way Ramsay and the 2-way Wheeler.
+The results of the streetcar performance modeling are shown in Table 3 below, which compares the future (2045) streetcar travel times of the No-Build Alternative and both design options of the Revised Build Alternative.
+Westbound streetcar travel times would be shorter during AM and PM peak hours under the Revised Build Alternative in both options compared to the No-Build Alternative due to the addition of a third through westbound lane at the intersection of N/NE Broadway/ N Williams Avenue.
+Through design refinements in coordination with the City and TriMet, it will be investigated whether this third lane can be removed from the proposed cross-section.
+Under the Revised Build Alternative, eastbound Streetcar travel times in the AM peak period would be longer and within 20 to 25 seconds of the 2045 No-Build travel times and PM peak hours would be shorter compared to those in the No-Build Alternative with travel time reductions ranging from 1 to 2 minutes.